 J. Cui, W. Sheng, Q. Wu, C. Yu, E. Hao, P. Bobadova-Parvanova, M. Storer, A. M. Asiri, H. M. Marwani, and L. Jiao, “Synthesis, Structure, and Properties of Near-Infrared [b]Phenanthrene- Fused BF 2 Azadipyrromethenes”, Chemistry: An Asian Journal, 2017, 12, 2486-2493.

 N. Zhao, B. Fabre, P. Bobadova-Parvanova, F. R. Fronczek, and M. Graça H. Vicente “Synthesis and Electropolymerization of a series of 2,2'-(ortho-Carboranyl)bisthiophenes”, J. Organometallic Chemistry, 2017, 828, 157.

 A. L. Nguyen, M. Wang, P. Bobadova-Parvanova, Q. Do, Z. Zhou, F. R. Fronczek, K. Smith, and M. Graça H. Vicente “Synthesis and properties of B-cyano-BODIPYs”, Journal of Porphyrins and Phthalocyanines, 2016, 20, 1409.

 A. L. Nguyen, P. Bobadova-Parvanova, M. Hopfinger, F. R. Fronczek, K. M. Smith, and M. G. H. Vicente, “Synthetic Routes to 4,4-Dialkoxy-BODIPYs: an Experimental and Computational Study”, Inorg.
 Chem.
 2015, 54, 3228.

-Title: Professor, Department Chair and Research Mentor
+Title: Professor, Research Mentor

 Department: Chemistry and Fermentation Sciences